-There is a significant number of planning policies, documents and strategies at both a national, regional and local level, relevant to East Dorset and this report has merely highlighted the key documents and due regard will be paid to them and the principles that they establish.
+There are a significant number of planning policies, documents and strategies at both a national, regional and local level, relevant to East Dorset and its housing sites and this report has merely highlighted the key documents.
+Due regard will be paid to them and the principles that they establish.

 Furthermore, there has already been a significant amount of work and stakeholder consultation undertaken by East Dorset District Council (EDDC).
-In addition, as part of this report, we have held meetings with technical officers at EDDC and the relevant Parish and Town Councils.
-A key outcome of these meetings was that there is no straightforward solution to accommodating future housing in the District and that all the potential locations identified have their own particular opportunities and constraints.
-However, there was consensus between all parties that if the development is to come forward, then it will be in the interest of the local communities to ensure that new development is masterplanned holistically to allow the necessary infrastructure to be provided.
+In addition, as part of this report, we have held meetings with technical officers at EDDC and Dorset County Council and the relevant Parish and Town Councils.
+A key outcome of these meetings was that there is no straightforward solution to accommodating future housing in the district.
+However, there was consensus between all parties, that if development is to come forward, then it will be in the interest of the local communities to ensure that new development is masterplanned holistically to allow the necessary infrastructure to be provided rather than allowing piecemeal ad-hoc development which could compromise people's livelihoods and the local environment and put strain on local infrastructure.

-One of the key aims of the Core Strategy is to ensure that the new neighbourhoods are planned in the right way.
+One of the key aims of the emerging Core Strategy is to ensure that future housing is planned in the right way.
 This report forms a vital component of the evidence base underpinning the Core Strategy's long term plan for East Dorset.